 - Education accounts

 - Retirement accounts and generating retirement income

 - Employee benefit plan fiduciary services and pension consulting

 - Trusts and estates

 - Business sales and succession

 How Edward Jones invests your money

-Next, clients or the advisor, depending on the account, will choose from the firm’s list of handpicked eligible investments for that objective and decide how to allocate money across them.
-Some accounts consist solely of mutual funds and exchange-traded funds, while others also offer specific stocks and bonds.
+Next, clients or the advisor, depending on the account, will choose from the firm’s list of handpicked eligible investments for that objective.
+Objectives for Guided portfolios may include:

 Fees Edward Jones charges for its services